herajda/sql-playground/README.md

 5. Launch the Svelte app with `npm run dev` and open [http://127.0.0.1:5173/](http://127.0.0.1:5173/).
 6. Admin endpoints require the `X-Admin-Password` header.
 The default password is `admin123`.
 7. The admin interface is available at `/admin` and requires the same password.
-8. The admin page also lets you create a new database by entering SQL.
+8. The admin page also lets you create a new database by entering SQL or uploading a schema file.